 British Council is a major partner in a number of festivals that occur in Northern Ireland throughout the year.
 We aim to get great art to everyone by championing, developing and investing in artistic endeavours.

-We’re proud to have supported the festival since its inception, and in this 56th year, audiences can expect a world class and eclectic fusion of theatre, dance, music, visual art, literature, films and talks.
+Belfast International Arts Festival brings the best of local international artists and work to Belfast - and in this 59th year, audiences can expect a world class and eclectic fusion of theatre, dance, music, visual art, literature, films and talks.

 Find out more at the festival's website - https://belfastinternationalartsfestival.com/